Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 1. AI Engineer

-An Artificial Intelligence engineer plays a pivotal role in the fascinating world of AI.
-They are responsible for crafting, programming, and training intricate networks of algorithms that mimic the functioning of the human brain.
-AI engineering demands a diverse skill set which includes software development, programming, data science, deep learning, computer vision and data engineering.
+An Artificial Intelligence Engineer is responsible for crafting, programming, and training intricate networks of algorithms that mimic the functioning of the human brain.
+AI engineering demands diverse skills, including software development, programming, data science, deep learning, computer vision, and data engineering.

-In addition to these technical skills, an AI engineer requires soft skills including strong analytical skills, innovative problem-solving skills and a creative mindset to conquer complex challenges and meet organizational demands.
+In addition to these technical skills, an AI engineer requires soft skills, including strong analytical skills, innovative problem-solving skills and a creative mindset to conquer complex challenges and meet organisational demands.

 While AI engineers share some similarities with data engineers, their primary focus lies in: